 - Bladder problems

 - Difficulty swallowing

 In addition, other fibromyalgia symptoms are often accompanied by psychiatric disorders, notably:

 The actual symptoms of fibromyalgia experienced vary from case to case.
 The defining condition of fibromyalgia is the chronic pain and sensitivity to pressure or touch.
 The other conditions of fibromyalgia may be present in any combination.
 Fibromyalgia is much more common among women than among men, with nine times as many women than men diagnosed with the condition.

 There is some disagreement about whether fibromyalgia is a neurological/psychiatric condition or a musculoskeletal condition.
 The most widely accepted belief today is that fibromyalgia is primarily neurological.
 There is no cure for fibromyalgia, though there are a number of treatment options available which can improve the quality of life.

 The SSA will consider you fibromaylgia to be a disability if you are able to show that your fibromaylgia makes it impossible for you to work for at least 12 months.

 If you have tried working with the symptoms of fibromyalgia and the pain and fatigue associated with the disease has kept you out of work, you should consider filing a claim for Social Security disability benefits.

 Receiving a diagnosis for fibromyalgia does not automatically qualify you for Social Security disability benefits.
-You have to demonstrate the symptoms of the musculoskeletal disorder negatively impact your ability to hold down a steady job.
-A team of medical examiners at the SSA considers every one of your symptoms, including the common symptoms of intense pain and chronic fatigue.
+Instead, you have to demonstrate the symptoms of the musculoskeletal disorder negatively impact your ability to hold down a steady job.
+A team of medical examiners at the SSA considers every one of your symptoms, including the common symptoms of intense pain and chronic fatigue that fibromyalgia brings.